Homeric Question: Identity of Homer

-Current status of the Homeric Question
+Status of the Homeric Question

 Most scholars, although disagreeing on other questions about the genesis of the poems, agree that the Iliad and the Odyssey were not produced by the same author, based on "the many differences of narrative manner, theology, ethics, vocabulary, and geographical perspective, and by the apparently imitative character of certain passages of the Odyssey in relation to the Iliad."
-Nearly all scholars agree that the Iliad and the Odyssey are unified poems, in that each poem shows a clear overall design, and that they are not merely strung together from unrelated songs.
-It is also generally agreed that each poem was composed mostly by a single author, who probably relied heavily on older oral traditions.
+Scholarship is divided on whether the Iliad and the Odyssey are each primarily the work of a single author: the analytical tradition holds that each was the work of multiple authors, while the unitarian tradition holds that each was the work of a single author.
 Nearly all scholars agree that the Doloneia in Book X of the Iliad is not part of the original poem, but rather a later insertion by a different poet.

 Some ancient scholars believed Homer to have been an eyewitness to the Trojan War; others thought he had lived up to 500 years afterwards.
 Contemporary scholars continue to debate the date of the poems.
 A long history of oral transmission lies behind the composition of the poems, complicating the search for a precise date.
 It is generally agreed, however, that the "date" of "Homer" should refer to the moment in history when the oral tradition became a written text.
 At one extreme, Richard Janko has proposed a date for both poems to the eighth century BC based on linguistic analysis and statistics.
-At the other extreme, scholars such as Gregory Nagy see "Homer" as a continually evolving tradition, which grew much more stable as the tradition progressed, but which did not fully cease to continue changing and evolving until as late as the middle of the second century BC.
+At the other extreme scholars, such as Gregory Nagy, see "Homer" as a continually evolving tradition which grew much more stable as the tradition progressed, but which did not fully cease to continue changing and evolving until as late as the middle of the second century BC.
 Martin Litchfield West has argued that the Iliad echoes the poetry of Hesiod, and that it must have been composed around 660–650 BC at the earliest, with the Odyssey up to a generation later.
-He also interprets passages in the Iliad as showing knowledge of historical events that occurred in the ancient Near East during the middle of the seventh century BC, including the destruction of Babylon by Sennacherib in 689 BC and the Sack of Thebes by Ashurbanipal in 663/4 BC.
+He also interprets passages in the Iliad as showing knowledge of historical events that occurred in the ancient Near East during the middle of the seventh century BC, including the destruction of Babylon by Sennacherib in 689 BC by diverting the Euphrates (Iliad 12: 17–33) and the Sack of Thebes by Ashurbanipal in 663/4 BC, disclosing its wealth to the world (Iliad 9: 381–384).